 Also read: Coronavirus live status, globally

 How to travel without any risk during coronavirus outbreak?
-What steps to follow to have a safe journey during this pandemic situation?

 Though there are many restrictions still in place, travel is slowly starting up again.
 People locked down for months want to stretch their legs, see something other than the boring daily WFH routine and also boost the travelling economy.
 Restaurants and some tourist attractions are opening for local and domestic travel.
 A few countries (Germany, Greece, Italy, etc.) are starting to welcome international travelers.

 Although the mortality rate of people who were/are affected with the COVID-19 appears to be quite low, it’s recommended to avoid travelling as much as possible to prevent the chances of infection.
 This is mainly because, people may return from a trip without any symptoms of the coronavirus or health issues, but the may still be infected and could spread the virus to others.
 Here’s a few checklist/points to consider before you travel.